mlx-optiq

 Two cliffs, not one Pushing past these ceilings hits two distinct failure modes at different points:

 • Memory cliff (~27–28 GB peak).
-When peak crosses the system-default GPU-wired cap, macOS absorbs overflow via compressed memory — works, but throughput drops 9–30%.
+When peak crosses the system-default GPU-wired cap, macOS absorbs overflow via compressed memory.
+It works, but throughput drops 9–30%.

 • MTLResource-count cliff (independent of bytes).
 Apple Silicon GPUs cap simultaneously-bound MTLResources at 499 K. Per-iter resource count grows with both num_layers and seq_len.
 2 B at T = 3,200 hits a hard kIOGPUCommandBufferCallbackErrorOutOfMemory at iter 1 even though peak memory is only 22 GB.
 Don't extrapolate "more headroom in GB" → "can push T further."